duncanhkc/nfs-client-provisioner-helm/README.md

+# NFS client provisioner Garmin helm chart

+This helm chart is duplicated and modified from https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client.

+---
+(Below is the original README.md)

 # nfs-client-provisioner

 The [NFS client provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client) is an automatic provisioner for Kubernetes that uses your _already configured_ NFS server, automatically creating Persistent Volumes.